Exclusive: U.S. probe of Saudi oil attack shows it came from north - report

 U.S. President Donald Trump last year withdrew from a 2015 nuclear deal between world powers and Iran and snapped back sanctions on Tehran with the aim of choking Iranian crude sales, the Islamic Republic’s main source of revenues.

-As part of its ‘maximum pressure’ campaign, Washington has also sanctioned dozens of Iranian entities, companies and individuals in a bid to cut of Tehran’s revenue streams, a move some analysts have suggested may have forced the Islamic Republic to act more aggressively.
+As part of its ‘maximum pressure’ campaign, Washington has also sanctioned dozens of Iranian entities, companies and individuals to cut Tehran’s revenue, a move some analysts have suggested may have forced Iran to act more aggressively.

-Reporting by Humeyra Pamuk; Editing by Mary Milliken and William Maclean
+Additional reporting by Michelle Nichols in the UNITED NATIONS; Reporting by Humeyra Pamuk; Editing by Mary Milliken, William Maclean and Diane Craft